braksator/JCrushSVG/README.md

 JCrush SVG
 ==========

-Deduplicates and compresses an SVG file using Javascript.
+Deduplicates and compresses SVG files using Javascript.

 > It creates Javascript files that provide the SVG code.

+- Works best on groups of SVG files that have already been compressed with a regular SVG compressor.
+(For the use-case this was created for it resulted in 83% compression)
 - Uses [JCrush](https://www.npmjs.com/package/jcrush).
-See that project for more info (and an in-built plugin for compressing Javascript files).
+See that project for more info (and an in-built plugin for deduplicating Javascript code).
 - You should merge, minify, and reprocess the main output file produced with this module using `JCrush` for further optimization.
-- If you don't want deduplication and just need something to optimize SVG/HTML code (more than minifiers), see [HyperCrush](https://www.npmjs.com/package/hypercrush).
+- If you don't want deduplication and just need something to optimize SVG/HTML DOM code (more than minifiers), see [HyperCrush](https://www.npmjs.com/package/hypercrush).

 ## Installation